Supplemental Color Topics for Programmers

 Introduction

 This document presents supplemental topics about color.
 They add to my article on color topics for programmers.
+The pseudocode conventions apply to this document.

 Contents